 - Steel is the combination of iron and carbon.
-It is harder but more brittle than iron.
+It’s harder but more brittle than iron

 A thin, transparent layer of iron oxide usually forms a protective layer over most iron and steel items.
 Keep these metals away from moisture and salts to maintain this protective layer.
 Store iron in clean and dry places to keep it pollutant-free.